South Dakota Birds

 Western Tanager Western Tanager

-Tanager and Robin songs are similar, maybe they hang together...
+Tanager and Robin songs are similar, maybe why they were hanging together?...

 Western Tanager and Robin